Waitress Economic Indicator: Hot Index Shows Economic Trends

 • Housing market trends

-So where did this indicator come from, and why do some businesses, especially small ones, believe they can benefit from it?
+So where did this indicator come from, and why do some businesses, tiny ones, believe they can benefit from the number of attractive people working as waitresses?

-Well, after doing tons of research, we finally found that the “hot waitress economic indicator” was first popularized by journalist Hugo Lindgren in New York Magazine.
+After much research, we finally found that journalist Hugo Lindgren first popularized the “hot waitress economic indicator” in New York Magazine.

 Once the idea that attractive people might be more prevalent in service industries during economic downturns took hold, it was a short leap to assume that their perceived attractiveness might influence customer behavior, including tipping habits.

-There and then, the idea of “more attractive waitresses receiving higher tips due to biases” was born.
+The idea of “more attractive waitresses receiving higher tips due to biases” was born then.

-This is because, from a psychological standpoint, people tend to associate positive qualities with attractive individuals (e.g., you’re pretty, so you’re better at your job), which makes them more inclined to reward them (e.g., through tipping).
+This is because, from a psychological standpoint, people associate positive qualities with attractive individuals (e.g., you’re pretty, so you’re better at your job), making them more inclined to reward them (e.g., through tipping).

-Meaning: The prettier you are, the better the tip.
+Meaning: The prettier you are, the better the tip ties directly into the hot waitress economic index.

-So, to conclude, does that mean that hiring attractive waitresses could contribute to small business success?
+So, does that mean hiring attractive servers could contribute to small business success and be a leading indicator of high-paying jobs?

 Well, you might or might not like what you’re gonna read next…